 Tatras are the only alpine-like mountains in this region of Europe.
-Because of their outstanding beauty and endangered species which live there, these mountains are protected as Tatra National Park.
+Because of their outstanding beauty and the endangered species that live there, these mountains are protected as Tatra National Park.

-There are lots of trails in Tatra mountains.
+There are lots of trails in the Tatra mountains.
 The most popular peaks are:

-Czerwone Wierchy is actually a mountain massif in Western Tatra mountains and consists of 4 peaks:
+Czerwone Wierchy is actually a mountain massif in the Western Tatra mountains and consists of 4 peaks:

 → Ciemniak – 2096m